klei1984/max/defects.md

 24. gwin_init: wrong exit code

 26. Soundmgr_init_sound_data_info: leak file handle if opening non RIFF file

-27. Unit names are typically constructed as follows Mark [version number] Type [Count].
-The unit counter is stored by the game on a byte.
-In long games it is easy to have 300+ roads in which case the counter overflows and indexing starts again from 0 even though at init the counter starts from 1.

-28. The game stores gold reserves for upgrades an a signed 16 bit word.
-Having a gold reserve of 32767+ crashes the game?

-29. The game tracks a statistic about how much gold is spent on upgrades.
-The counter is 16 bit?

 30. The unitinfo common structure size is 20, while it has only 18 or 19? elements!